Welcome to Inkbunny...

 The information below is mostly for clarity and transparency.

-If instead you would like to pay me hourly, it’s just a flat rate of 20$ an hour (fractions taken into consideration).
+If instead you would like to pay me hourly, it’s just a flat rate of 25$ an hour (minutes taken into consideration).

 Only recommended if you trust me, as I will not show progress without being paid the elapsed hours up to that point.